 Knox Community Hospital strives to keep up with innovative treatment options.

-That's why we are so thrilled to include Robotic-assisted surgery as a part of our treatment solutions.
+That's why we are so thrilled to include robotic-assisted surgery as a part of our treatment solutions.
 Many KCH providers have trained to use the da Vinci Xi surgical system to provide patients with reduced pain, shorter hospital stays, and quicker recovery.
-The Department of Specialty Care has currently trained the following provider clinics to be trained on Robotic Surgery.
+The Department of Specialty Care has currently trained the following provider clinics on Robotic Surgery.

-Robotic surgery allows your surgeon to perform more precise and controlled minimally invasive surgery, with top of the line surgical instruments that allow for a 3-D high-definition view of the treatment area.
+Robotic surgery allows your surgeon to perform more precise and controlled minimally invasive surgery, with top-of-the-line surgical instruments that allow for a 3-D high-definition view of the treatment area.
 Minimally invasive surgery means smaller incisions leading to reduced blood loss, scarring, and risk of infection.
-Hence, patients have a shorter hospital stay and faster recovery time and less pain medication use.
+Hence, patients have a shorter hospital stay, faster recovery time, and less pain medication use.

 Is my surgeon still the one operating on me, or is the robot in control?